karakelian/karakelian.github.io/_posts/2022-3-18-Blog17-Angular.markdown

 - `Version 9`:  Smaller bundle sizes, better debugging and type checking.
 Renewed build errors, and improved build times and internationalization.
 - `Version 10`: CommonJS import warnings, Optional Strict Settings, Default Browser Configuration, Removals and Deprecations.
 <br/>
-The current working version of angular is version 13, and also referred to as "Angular 13".
+`The current working version of angular is version 13, and also referred to as "Angular 13"`
 <br/><br/>
 The major releases listed above as well as the yearly version releases stay supported for 18 months, which consist of active support through 6 months.
 This includes updates and patches, and then 12-months of long term support for Angular which focuses on significant or critical fixes.